juj/fbcp-ili9341/README.md

 - `-DSSD1351=ON`: If you have a SSD1351 OLED display, use this.
 - `-DGPIO_TFT_DATA_CONTROL=number`: Specifies/overrides which GPIO pin to use for the Data/Control (DC) line on the 4-wire SPI communication.
 This pin number is specified in BCM pin numbers.
 - `-DGPIO_TFT_RESET_PIN=number`: Specifies/overrides which GPIO pin to use for the display Reset line.
 This pin number is specified in BCM pin numbers.
 If omitted, it is assumed that the display does not have a Reset pin, and is always on.
+- `-DGPIO_TFT_BACKLIGHT=number`: Specifies/overrides which GPIO pin to use for the display backlight line.
+This pin number is specified in BCM pin numbers.
+If omitted, it is assumed that the display does not have a GPIO-controlled backlight pin, and is always on.
+If setting this, also see the `#define BACKLIGHT_CONTROL` option in `config.h`.
 - `-DWAVESHARE35B_ILI9486=ON`: If specified, targets a Waveshare 3.5" 480x320 display, or possibly any other generic ILI9486 controller.
 This support is experimental.
 - `-DILI9486=ON`: If you have any other generic ILI9486 display, pass this directive.
 - `-DUSE_DMA_TRANSFERS=OFF`: If specified, disables using DMA transfers.
 Pass this if DMA is giving some issues.